 Travel insurance that includes skiing is a must.
 Most travel insurance doesn’t cover skiing as a basic so do check with your insurer.
 Accidents can happen in very remote places meaning that you can have to be evacuated by skidoos, others or even a helicopter.
 I don’t know about you but I don’t have a stash of helicopters at my disposal so make sure you have insurance to pay for all circumstances.

 Basic ski/snowbaord attire is waterproof warm trousers (salopettes) and a warm waterproof ski coat.
-If you are feeling really cool and vintage, a ski onesie is the thing for you.
+If you are feeling really cool and vintage, a ski onsie is the thing for you.

 Thermals (base layer)

 They may not be the sexiest thing in the world but thermals are the way forward.
-I recommend thermal trousers, a long sleeved thermal top and an extra warm thermal jumper for cold days.
+I recommend thermal trousers, a long sleeved thermal top and a

-No one likes cold hands, what a way to ruin a day.
+No one like cold hands, what a way to ruin a day.
 Get some good warm and waterproof gloves to keep your hands warm.

-Ski goggles are also a must.
+Ski googles are also a must.
 The light reflecting on the snow makes it super bright on your eyes so goggles make the world a lot more visible.
 They also stop your eyes from watering when you are going SUPER fast down a run.
-I have a goggle protector that I adore from proggle that slips on top of your goggles to stop them scratching.
+I have a google protector that I adore from proggle that slips on top of your goggles to stop them scratching.

 It’s cold but don’t you dare underestimate the power of the mountain sun!
 My first ever ski trip I wore a jumper that had a zip neckline that I left open all day and forgot to suncream it.
 Fast forward to the end of the day and I had a sunburn triangle pointing down towards my chest….it lasted months.
 Always use suncream to avoid questionable tan lines and protect your lovely skin.
 As well as suncream I also have a suncream lip balm.
 This works really well because it stops your lips drying out in the cold and getting painful.